-Michelle Reddy is a postdoctoral fellow at Sciences Po Paris and a lecturer at the Graduate School of Education at Stanford University.
+Michelle Reddy is an Assistant Adjunct Professor and Program Director for the Master of Development Practice (MDP) at the University of California, Berkeley.
+She has also been a lecturer at Stanford University and Sciences Po, and from 2019-2022 she was a postdoctoral fellow in Comparative Politics and International Relations at Sciences Po.
 She received her PhD in 2019 from Stanford University in International Comparative Education.
 She draws on political science and organizational sociology to investigate the role of non-state actors, such as NGOs, CSOs, parents' organizations, teachers' unions, in development, democratization, and crises (Ebola, migration, COVID-19).
 Michelle is passionate about novel approaches to research design, including making RCTs more participatory.
-Michelle has also lectured at the Paris School of International Affairs Sciences Po (2013, 2014, 2020, and 2021).

 In 2018, Michelle was a Fulbright-Hays fellow in Sierra Leone and Guinea.
 From 2016-2017 and again from 2017-2018 Michelle was a FLAS fellowship recipient.
 From 2016-2018, her work has also been funded by the Stanford Center for African Studies, the Stanford Center for Philanthropy and Civil Society, the Stanford Center for International Conflict Resolution and Negotiation.
 She also received the Kathryn Davis Peace fellowship to study Portuguese at Middlebury.